-Hemiplegia or Hemiparesis: Impaired Mobility on the Right Side
+Hemiplegia or Hemiparesis: Impaired Strength on the Right Side

 A stroke on the left side of the brain often results in impairments on the right side of the body.

-Hemiplegia involves paralysis on one half of the body (in this case, the right half) and hemiparesis involves weakness on half of the body.
+Hemiplegia refers to paralysis on one half of the body (in this case, the right half), and hemiparesis is defined as weakness on half of the body.

 Aphasia: Difficulty with Language

-Because the language center of the brain resides in the left hemisphere, left side stroke patients often struggle with language impairments after stroke like aphasia.
+Because the language center of the brain resides in the left hemisphere, left-sided stroke survivors may experience language impairments, like aphasia.